goschtl/zope/z3c.securitytool/trunk/src/z3c/securitytool/README.txt

 This is not yet complete.
 But this is the proper way to connect.
 Now lets see if the app displays the appropriate permissions.

-    >>> from zope.testbrowser.browser import Browser # use for external
+    >>> from zope.testbrowser.testing import Browser # use for external
     >>> import base64
     >>> manager = Browser()
     >>> login,password = 'admin','admin'